 In my previous role as editor at Weidenfeld & Nicolson, the literary imprint of the Orion Publishing Group, I loved working with debut novelists, helping them to shape their stories and find their voice, develop plotlines and characterisation, sharpen dialogue and increase tension.

-Writing a novel requires commitment to craft and a lot of hard work alongside talent and a little bit of luck.
-It’s a thrilling undertaking – and if you’re contemplating a blank page this September, preparing to give form to your imagination, here are my top tips for debut writers:
+Writing a novel requires a commitment to craft and a lot of hard work alongside talent and a little bit of luck.
+It’s a thrilling undertaking – and if you’re contemplating a blank page, preparing to give form to your imagination, here are my top tips for debut writers:

 1. Read a lot!
 Read widely, especially contemporary fiction, and read critically, analyse what works and what doesn’t.
 What books do you like?
 What do you put aside, and why?
 Read outside of your comfort zone or genre.
 How do thriller writers create tension and jeopardy?
 How do poets illuminate an idea or image with beauty and precision?
 How do fantasy authors create an entire world in convincing detail?